 The Science Behind Our Gloves

-Our hands by design were not intended for weight bearing, so it’s no wonder that many of us experience pain or discomfort when doing exercises, yoga poses or Pilates positions that require us to do just that — bear body weight on our hands.
+Our hands and wrists were not intended to bear our weight, so it’s no wonder that many of us experience pain or discomfort when doing exercises like yoga poses or Pilates positions that require us to do just that — bear our body weight on our hands.

 The pad is thicker at the heel of the hand to provide you with a cushion similar to the fat pad on the heel of the foot.
 It supports the hand and cushions the carpal bones of the wrist.

-These ergonomic wrist supports have a wedge shaped gel pad to decrease the angle of wrist extension by ~15 degrees – easing strain on the soft tissues of the wrist.
+Our wrist-support gloves have a wedge-shaped gel pad to decrease the angle of wrist extension by about 15 degrees, easing strain on the soft tissues of the wrist.

-The pad is contoured to the palm with a built in arch support to cradle and hold your hand in place.
+The gel pad in each glove is contoured to the palm to provide built-in arch support, cradling and holding your hand in place.

-The V shaped cut out eliminates compression on the median nerve where it crosses the wrist.
+The V-shaped cut-out in our gel pads eliminates compression on the median nerve where it crosses the wrist.

-To learn more about the complexities of the wrist joint, suggestions for improving form, strength and mobility or modifying weight bearing poses refer to the following articles:
+To learn more about the complexities of the wrist joint, suggestions for improving form, strength, and mobility, or advice on modifying weight-bearing poses, refer to the following articles: